olaoyesalem/Bunzz__FunDity/README.md

 ## Development
-This project is still under devlopment
+Due to some incontigencies.
+The Project is not comepleted(Front-End).
+But The Solution it addresses is still key.